Diplomatic missions

 Competitive service

-For recognition in Bulgaria of a public document issued by a foreign country and vice versa, for a Bulgarian public document to be recognised in another country - the documents must be translated and provided with an “Apostille” under the Convention Abolishing the Requirement of Legalisation for Foreign Public Documents done at The Hague on October 5, 1961, to which both Bulgaria and Portugal are signatories.
-The translation must be performed by a sworn translator and his/her signature needs to be certified.
+For the recognition in Bulgaria of a public document issued by a foreign country, and vice versa, for a Bulgarian public document to be recognized in another country — the documents must be translated and provided with an Apostille, according to the Convention Abolishing the Requirement of Legalisation for Foreign Public Documents, drawn up in The Hague on 5 October 1961, to which Bulgaria and Italy are parties.
+The translation must be carried out by a sworn translator and his signature must be certified.
+In Bulgaria the Apostille is issued by the Ministry of Foreign Affairs and the Ministry of Justice, and in Italy by the local prefectures.

 This site uses cookies.
 By accepting cookies you can optimise your browsing experience.